tre3x/FilmEditDetection/README.md

 ```
 - `<path/to/video>` - Path of target video path.
 - `<modpath>` - Path of the model trained/downloaded previously.
 Default path : `.\trained-models\cutdetection-model`
 - `<result_output_format>` - Output format of the result.
-Available formats : `cuts` - CSV file containing frame index of cuts, `shots` - CSV file containing timestamps of shots, `mepformat` - JSON format containing timestamps of shots in Media Ecology Project annotation format, `read-only` - to get timestamps of cut frames at the terminal, without writing the data to any file.
+Available formats : `cuts` - CSV file containing frame index of cuts, `shots` - CSV file containing timestamps of shots, `mepformat` - JSON format containing timestamps of shots in Media Ecology Project annotation format, `cinemetrics` - a '.cns' formatted file which is supported for uploading to [cinemetrics](http://www.cinemetrics.lv/), `read-only` - to get timestamps of cut frames at the terminal, without writing the data to any file.
 Default mode : `read-only`
 - `<path/to/config>` - Path to network configuration file.
 This file (in json format) should contain all information about the networks used in the tool.
 Few default congigs are stored in the `config` folder.
 Default path : `.\configs\vgg16.json`

   To get help about the syntax format : `python main.py --help`